Give your HR processes a boost today.

 This is especially effective when approached on the individual level.
 Speak with employees one-to-one to uncover what’s not working in their role or experience, and determine if the issues can be resolved by making strategic employee relation improvements.

-Do you want to maintain a culture of respect in your company?
-Of course.
+It’s no secret that maintaining a culture of respect in your company is important.
 But you also want to be approachable and accessible to your employees.

-Apple CEO Tim Cook is a great example of this; it’s a simple thing, but he regularly eats lunch with his employees.
+Apple CEO Tim Cook is a great example of this: it may sound simple, but he regularly eats lunch with his employees.
 Make yourself approachable and accessible, and a sense of comradery in the office will follow.

 3. Provide Formal Management Training

-Even though 66% of organizations provide leadership training, 72% of them report a deficit in leadership and management skills.
+Even though 66% of organisations provide leadership training, 72% of them report a deficit in leadership and management skills.

 Managers and supervisors may have been promoted because of their experience in the company, or at another company in a similar role, but many of them have never received the resources and training they need to be truly effective leaders.